ramram14/backend-projects/rest-api/express/blog-API/README.md

   ```

 - **Response**:
-  - 200 OK: Returns a new access token in cookies.
+  - 200 OK: Return user information and a new access token in cookies.
   - 400 Bad Request: If the request body is invalid or the email or password is incorrect.

 #### `DELETE /api/v1/auth/logout`